microsoft/Windows-appsample-customers-orders-database/README.md

 > Note - This sample is targeted and tested for Windows 10, version 2004 (10.0; Build 19041), and Visual Studio 2019.
 If you prefer, you can use project properties to retarget the project(s) to Windows 10, version 1903 (10.0; Build 18362).

-[Download and try it now from the Microsoft Store](https://www.microsoft.com/store/apps/9PF1WCV13501).
-Visual Studio not required.

 ![ContosoApp screenshot 1](screenshot1.png)

 ## What's new